mounttai/mounttai.github.io/_pages/about.md

 * <span style="color: red;">博士后</span>
   * <a href="https://www.hkscholars.org/" target="_blank">Hong Kong Scholars (香江学者)</a>, 1 postdoc for 2024
   * Postdoctoral Fellowship by FB, PolyU, 2 to 3 postdocs starting from anytime until June 2025.
-  * 2 postdocs supported by MM, FB, PolyU, starting from anytime until June 2024.
+  * Postdoctoral Fellowship by MM, FB, PolyU, 2 postdocs starting from anytime until June 2024.
 * <span style="color: red;">研究助理(兼职或全职)</span>
   * 2 full-time RAs, and multiple part-time RAs on ad hoc basis.
   * Ideally, you have received your bachelor from a <b>985 university</b> in Mainland China or reputable university overseas, with a <b>GPA over 3.6 (or above 90)</b>.